jameshyojaelee/CRISPR-studio/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Help us reproduce and fix problems
+about: Create a report to help us improve
+title: "[Bug] "
 labels: bug
+assignees: ''
 ---

-## Summary
+## Describe the bug
-Clear, one-sentence description of the issue.
+A clear and concise description of what the bug is.

+## To Reproduce
-## Steps to reproduce
+- Steps (commands/UI clicks) to reproduce:
-1. Command or UI action executed:
-2. Sample files used (paths to counts/library/metadata; attach snippets if possible):
+1.
+2.
-3. Expected result:
+3.
-4. Actual result:

-## Logs / warnings
-- Console/CLI output:
-- `logs/crispr_studio.log` snippet (if available):
-- UI warnings or screenshots:

-## Environment
-- OS and version:
+- Sample files/paths (counts, library, metadata).
+If using `sample_data/`, specify which files.
-- Python version:
+- Python version and OS:

-- Extras installed: (reports/native/benchmark)
-- Running via: CLI / Dash UI / FastAPI
+## Expected behavior
+A clear and concise description of what you expected to happen.

+## Screenshots/Logs
+Paste stack traces or attach screenshots, including any warnings shown in the Dash UI or `logs/crispr_studio.log`.

 ## Additional context
-Anything else that might help (branch, commit SHA, network constraints, etc.).
+e.g., native backends enabled? annotations skipped? running inside Docker/CI?***